202212-GIZ-YE-FEW/iDev/.github/pull_request_template.md

 -   [ ] I have reviewed the code changes and documentation ✅
 -   [ ] I have tested the changes locally and they work as expected 🧪
--   [ ] I have reviewed the changes in the PR and ensure that it is ready to be merged 🚀
+-   [ ] I have reviewed the changes in the PR and ensured that it is ready to be merged 🚀
--   [ ] I have reviewed the changes in the PR and ensure that it is not ready to be merged (if there are any changes that need to be made before it can be merged) 🔴
+-   [ ] I have reviewed the changes in the PR and ensured that it is not ready to be merged (if any changes need to be made before it can be merged) 🔴